Making sure housing support is fair and affordable

-From April 2013 all current and future working age tenants renting from a local authority, housing association or other registered social landlord will no longer receive help towards the costs of a spare room.
-They will receive help towards their housing costs based on the need of their household.
+From April 2013 all current and future working age tenants renting from a local authority, housing association or other registered social landlord no longer receive help towards the costs of a spare room.
+They receive help towards their housing costs based on the need of their household.

-The new rules allow 1 bedroom for each person or couple living as part of the household with the following exceptions:
+These rules allow 1 bedroom for each person or couple living as part of the household with the following exceptions:

 - children aged under 16 of the same gender are expected to share